Debra Martin Chase: Career

-Martin Chase Productions has an overall deal with Universal Universal Television, a division of the NBCUniversal Television Group.
+In 2000, she started Martin Chase Productions.
+It has an overall deal with Universal Universal Television, a division of the NBCUniversal Television Group.
 It previously had one with The Walt Disney Company from 2001 to 2016.
 The Disney deal reportedly made Chase the first African American female producer to have a deal with a major studio.

-Prior to that, Chase ran Whitney Houston's BrownHouse Productions from 1995 to 2012 and Mundy Lane Entertainment, Denzel Denzel Washington’s production company, from 1992 to 1995.
-Martin Chase's 1996 Denzel Washington film Courage Under Fire made Chase the first Black woman to produce a film that grossed over $100 million.
+Prior to that, Chase ran Whitney Houston's BrownHouse Productions from 1995 to 2012 and Mundy Lane Entertainment, Denzel Washington’s production company, from 1992 to 1995.

+Chase's 1996 film Courage Under Fire made her the first Black woman to produce a film that grossed over $100 million.
 Chase and Houston's first collaboration was on the 1997 TV film re-adaptation of Cinderella, which produced the biggest ratings of a Disney-themed film in over a decade with over 60 million viewers tuning into the film, later earning Chase and Houston an Emmy nomination for Outstanding Variety, Music or Comedy Series.
 In 2001, the duo co-produced The Princess Diaries, based on the novel of the same name.
 They partnered again three years later with The Princess Diaries 2: Royal Engagement, in 2004.

 Houston and Chase also co-produced two of the first Cheetah Girls TV films.
 Houston and Chase's last production together was 2012's Sparkle, in which Houston played a co-starring role in and was her final film before her death in February 2012.
 The film was later released that August and became a modest success.
 She currently executive produces The Equalizer TV series starring Queen Latifah for Universal Television and CBS which is in its fifth season.
 Chase produced True True Spirit which debuted on Netflix in February 2023.

 In 2022, Chase co-produced, in partnership with Marc Platt, the Broadway production of the Pulitzer Prize winning musical A Strange Loop which won Tony Awards for Best Musical and Best Book.
 She also produced the 2022 Broadway revival of the Pulitzer Prize winning play Suzan-Lori Parks’ Topdog/Underdog alongside Platt, which won the Tony for Best Revival of a Play.
 In 2024, Chase co-produced two plays – the original musical The Outsiders, based upon the beloved novel by S.E.
 Hinton and the cult classic movie directed by Francis Ford Coppola, which won four Tony Awards including Best Musical and Best Director of a Musical and Illinoise which was nominated for Best Musical and won the Tony for Best Choreography.

-Chase graduated Phi Beta Kappa and Magna Cum Laude from Mount Holyoke College and the Harvard Law School.
-Prior to entering the entertainment industry, Chase practiced law at several major law firms and Fortune 500 companies in New York City and Houston.